leonardphokane/Day-1-Assignment/README.md

 Mastering process
 Mastering machine

-3. List and briefly explain the phases of the Software Development Life Cycle.
+3.List and briefly explain the phases of the Software Development Life Cycle.
 <br>**planning** - identify the software requirement or purpose and scope. </br>
 <br>**requirement analysis** - identify the final user specification. </br>
 <br>**design** - building the framework. </br>